mlindgren/blog-archive/source/_posts/2013-06-09-the-subaru-saga.markdown

 flushes, which they were contractually obligated to do.
 She said that they'd get it done with the 3M service, and indeed they did (or at least they gave me a service record indicating such&mdash;I don't really have the expertise to check myself).
-I can't help but suspect that they neglected to do this the first time on purpose, hoping that I just wouldn't notice.
-When I picked up the car the next time, Kay told me she was really glad that they had done the rear differential fluid flush, as the fluid that had been in there was _very_ overdue for a change.
+I wondered if they neglected to do this the first time on purpose, hoping that I just wouldn't notice.
+When I picked up the car the next time, Kay told me she was really glad that they had done the rear differential fluid flush, as the fluid had been _very_ overdue for a change.
 I think the word she used to describe it was "pudding" or "sludge."

 Recall that this is the maintenance they told me their world-class technicians hadn't felt it necessary to do.
 I'm sure you can understand that my attitude at this